2025-2026 YCLI Applications are now OPEN and due October 2nd, 2025.

 What is Youth Conservation Leadership Institute and how does it work?

 Youth Conservation Leadership Institute (YCLI) is a recognition program for students in 9th- 12th grade that focuses on volunteer service and environmental stewardship.
-YCLI began as an expansion of Youth Conservation Camp in an effort to keep students engaged in the environmental topics introduced at camp.
+YCLI began as an expansion of Youth Conservation Camp to keep students engaged in the environmental topics introduced at camp.
 YCLI offers self-motivated and enthusiastic high school students interested in environmental conservation and stewardship an opportunity to build leadership skills and connect with local mentors involved with environmental issues.

 Students in 9th-12th grade may apply to be a part of this program.
 Program participants are required to complete a minimum of 20 hours of community service with a conservation focus as well as participate in a book discussion and submit required progress reports throughout the year.
 The hours may be done as part of a single project or a series of projects but all projects must be approved by the YCLI Program Coordinator.
 YCLI participants work with the YCLI Program Coordinator to come up with a project that the YCLI Participant wants to focus on.
 Participants must be self-driven individuals able to set their own goals, evaluate their set milestones, and be motivated to move their projects forward.
 The YCLI Participants are paired with a mentor to help them with their project.
 Mentors can be Soil & Water Conservation Staff, Natural Resource professionals, 4-H agents, etc.